AdelOrobets/portfolio/README.md

 ## Hello!
 I'm a Adel!

 ## Summary
 Junior QA Engineer with expertise in manual and automation testing for web and mobile (Android) applications.
-Proficient in SDLC, STLC and Agile methodologies, with hands-on experience in creating comprehensive test documentation, identifying bugs and ensuring high-quality software.
+Proficient in [SDLC, STLC](https://github.com/AdelOrobets/portfolio/blob/main/SDLC_and_STLC.md) and [Agile methodologies](https://github.com/AdelOrobets/portfolio/blob/main/Agile%20Methodologies%20(Scrum%20%26%20Kanban).md), with hands-on experience in creating comprehensive test documentation, identifying bugs and ensuring high-quality software.
 Skilled in manual UI/UX validation and cross-browser testing using Chrome DevTools, Postman, and Swagger for API testing.

 Experienced in automation testing with Java, utilizing Selenium WebDriver and TestNG for web